The danger of an elected dictatorship in Egypt

 The SCAF has capitalised on this fear to boost its popularity – at least in comparison with the former regime.
 May be some Egyptians are still grateful for the army's refusal to open fire at protesters, especially when compared to the savagery of other armies in the region, or perhaps people simply see the military as the last line of defence against anarchy.
 This is why their use of Mubarakist techniques has worked better than it did for the man himself.

-Unlike the ousted president, they seem to have successfully managed to draw some public support for them and stoked up opposition against pro-democracy activists.
+Unlike the ousted president, they seem to have successfully managed to draw some public support for them and stoked up against pro-democracy activists.
 On top of the relative credibility they enjoy, the public support expressed for arbitrary laws is a result of the SCAF's relatively effective propaganda which links stability to their policies and their way of administering the country, whilst connecting chaos and instability to those who dare to oppose them.

-The message the rulers are trying to send is simple: if you want freedom you have to endure prospects of a wide-scale war with Israel, looting and thuggery, a collapsing industry, a struggling economy, and a security vacuum.
+The message the rulers are trying to send is simple: if you want freedom you have to endure prospects of a wide-scale war with Israel, looting and thuggery, a collapsing tourism industry, a struggling economy, and a security vacuum.
 If you want stability, all you have to endure is us.

 Despite being accustomed to working under an authoritarian regime,and the smear campaigns and the heavy-handed security that come with the territory, rights activists now also need to grow accustomed to working under popular “dissuport”.